 From the 1920s to the 1940s, Sorokin, Bernard, Zimmerman, and Chapin achieved national and international reputations for their path-breaking work.
 During the three decades of Stuart Chapin's leadership (from 1923 to 1952), innovative quantitative methods and empirical research became the touchstone of Minnesota sociology.
 Chapin's own work in measurement achieved widespread acclaim.
 Schmid and Sletto produced highly comprehensive studies of the effects of the Great Depression on Twin Cities populations.
 Lowry Nelson's work on rural communities, Clifford Kirkpatrick's research on the family, George Vold's criminological investigations, and Elio Monachesi's studies of delinquency further contributed to the department's strong reputation.
-Following the end of World War II, and through the sixties, Arnold Rose, Don Martindale, Edward Gross, Gregory Stone, and Reuben Hill were among those who further enhanced the reputation of the department for high quality scholarship.
+Following the end of World War II, and through the 1960s, Arnold Rose, Don Martindale, Edward Gross, Gregory Stone, and Reuben Hill were among those who further enhanced the reputation of the department for high quality scholarship.

 During this early period of development, the department ranked at the top of sociology departments across the country.
 In 1925, only Chicago and Columbia were rated by 35 sociologists more highly than Minnesota, among 14 sociology programs; Minnesota was also ranked in the top five in 1934 (Fine and Severance, 1985: 122).
 The department maintained its high rating for a long period of time; it ranked seventh in 1957 (Keniston, 1959).

-From 1949 through 1965 the department was still rather small, with only 14 faculty members by the latter date.
+From 1949 through 1965, the department was still rather small, with only 14 faculty members by the latter date.
 It was governed by a single person during much of this time, Professor Elio Monachesi, who served as head.
 Some of the programs and specialties still found in the department, albeit in new forms, were either established or substantially developed during this period.
 For example, a substantial impetus to the study of the family was provided in 1957 by the establishment of the Minnesota Family Study Center and the hiring of its first director, Reuben Hill.
 Further impetus was provided in 1964 when a Social Science Research Training Grant was awarded in this area.
-This grant remained operative through the mid-seventies.
+This grant remained operative through the mid-1970s.

 The present departmental specialization in the area of family, gender, and human sexuality, as well as work in the Life Course Center, continues this early interest in the sociology of the family.
 The year 1957 was important in the development of the sociology of deviance as well, since it was on that date that a Social Science Training Grant in Deviance was awarded to the department, which likewise continued through the next two decades.
 Emphasis on the sociology of deviance is now reflected in the department's Law and Criminology specialization.